-Singapore is not known to have used cluster munitions, but it produced them and possesses a stockpile.
+Singapore is not known to have used cluster munitions, but it has produced cluster munitions and may have imported them.

-Singapore’s stockpile may also contain 350 CBU-71 air-delivered cluster bombs that it received from the United States (US) at some point between 1970 and 1995.
+Singapore stockpiles cluster munitions, but has not shared information on the types or quantities in its possession.
+In addition to cluster munitions produced by Singapore Technologies Engineering, the stockpile may also contain 350 CBU-71 air-delivered cluster bombs received from the United States (US) between 1970 and 1995.

 Letter from Seah Seow Chen, then Second Secretary, Permanent Mission of Singapore to the UN in Geneva, 4 May 2010.
 The Permanent Mission of Singapore to the UN in Geneva informed the Monitor in April 2013 and March 2012 that there has been no change to the position outlined in the May 2010 letter.
 Letter from Cheryl Lee, First Secretary, Permanent Mission of Singapore to the UN in Geneva, 10 April 2013; and letter from Seah Seow Chen, First Secretary, Permanent Mission of Singapore to the UN in Geneva, 13 March 2012.